 Proposed Revision for the ENCODEC paper

-1. General thoughts on the place of ENCODEC in the package
+A. General thoughts on the place of ENCODEC in the package

 In your letter, you write: “the referees mentioned that the current manuscript … does not report separate new datasets, methods, or clear novel findings.
 Some referees also recommended that this may be more suitable as Perspective in a specialized journal.”

 To be clear, in previous emails, we have made explicit that (1) this paper is to be considered as a "resource" paper, not a novel biology paper and (2) that the current Encyclopedia package is not meant to be structured like previous packages (ie '12 ENCODE).
-The integrative analysis is meant to be spread over many papers and not centered on the Encylopedia paper.
-(Also, note that the ENCODE 3 data is not explicitly tied to any paper.
-Unlike previous roll-outs, ENCODE 3 does not associate specific data sets with specific papers and make use of that data contingent on that paper's publication.
+The integrative analysis is meant to be spread over a number of papers and not centered on a single one.
+(Also, note that the ENCODE 3 "data" is not explicitly tied to any paper.
+Unlike previous roll-outs, ENCODE 3 does not associate particular data sets with specific papers and make use of these data contingent on that paper's publication.
 This is codified in an agreement with NHGRI.)

-Therefore, it is reasonable that all the papers in the encyclopedia package focus on different aspects of ENCODE.
+Therefore, it is reasonable that all the papers in the encyclopedia package highlight different aspects of ENCODE and this is what the project has strived to do in the Encyclopedia package.
 In this section, we describe how ENCODEC fits uniquely into the package.
-To make this clear, we have created the grid below.
-The ENCODEC Paper is unique in its focus on a number of assays (e.g. replication timing, STARR-seq and Hi-C), its deep, integrative annotations across a wide variety of assays in specific cell types, and its analysis of network information.
-None of the other papers include these aspects.

-Table 1.
-Summary of data usage in each paper.
+To help make this clear, we have created the grid below.